Women’s Weight Loss Made Simple

-The headlines on almost all these magazines make outlandish claims that make weight loss look easy.
+The headlines in almost all these magazines make outlandish claims that make weight loss look easy.
 If only it were that simple, you think, as you pay for your groceries.
 Though you want to believe in some miracle weight loss cure, you know better.
 You’ve been around the weight-loss block quite a few times, only to end up right back where you started.

-You’ve tried fad diets and starvation diets and Weight Watchers and just about every new diet that came along in the past thirty years.
-You’ve probably lost the weight of one or two men in your lifetime, only to gain it all back plus several more pounds as soon as you stopped dieting.
+You’ve tried fad diets and starvation diets and Weight Watchers, and just about every new diet that came along in the past thirty years.
+You’ve probably lost the weight of one or two men in your lifetime, only to gain it all back, plus several more pounds as soon as you stopped dieting.
 You don’t need anyone to tell you how to lose weight.
 You’re an expert at that.
 You need to know how to keep it off.
-Those glossy magazines are great at telling you how to take the weight off fast, but not so great about telling you how to maintain that weight loss.
+Those glossy magazines are great at telling you how to take the weight off fast but not so great about telling you how to maintain that weight loss.

 Well…we’ve got good news.
 Women’s weight loss is simple and pleasurable — once you learn the SANE way to do it.

-It is completely understandable why you’re frustrated, and why you might not believe our claims that women’s weight loss can actually be simple.
+It is completely understandable why you’re frustrated and why you might not believe our claims that women’s weight loss can actually be simple.
 All those years of failed diets don’t exactly make you an optimist about the process.
 After all, you’ve failed all those diets, so what makes you think you’ll succeed at this one?